Characterizing and Improving the Robustness of Self-Supervised Learning through Background Augmentations: Introduction

 A parallel line of inquiry has found that supervised models often rely on non-semantic features that may nonetheless be predictive at test time.
-Models often overly focus on backgrounds \citep{xiao2020noise, sehwag2020time}, rely on high-frequency information \citep{jo2017measuring, ilyas_neurips_2020_features_not_bugs}, and texture over shape \citep{geirhos2019imagenettrained, geirhos2020surprising, hermann2019origins}.
-Many approaches have aimed to make supervised representations more semantic, such as by increasing robustness to distortions or adversarial perturbations, by decreasing reliance on backgrounds \citep{xiao2020noise, ZhaoAAAI2021}, and by controlling texture bias \cite{hermann2019origins, li2021shapetexture}.
+Models often overly focus on backgrounds \citep{xiao2020noise, sehwag2020time, beery_recognition_2018}, are brittle to distribution shift in foreground-background statistics, and rely on high-frequency information \citep{jo2017measuring, ilyas_neurips_2020_features_not_bugs}.
+Models are also susceptible to adversarial attacks \citep{goodfellow_fgsm, jo2017measuring}, often rely on texture over shape \citep{geirhos2019imagenettrained, geirhos2020surprising, hermann2019origins} and are brittle to distribution shift in local texture (e.g. paintings, sculpture, \citet{hendrycks_many_2021}) as well as to corruptions (e.g. blur, contrast, \citet{hendrycks_benchmarking_2019}).
+Importantly, the benefits or limitations of a modeling choice on robustness are not apparent from metrics on standard tasks \citep{hendrycks_using_2019}.
+All of these results showcase the need for comprehensive model evaluation across diverse data sets and settings.
+We broadly encompass such comprehensive evaluation under robustness, e.g. robustness to distribution shifts (e.g. paintings, blurring, different background statistics), robustness to adversarial attacks, robustness to label scarcity.

+While there has been much work investigating robustness properties in the supervised setting, the self-supervised setting has received relatively less attention.
+As SSL methods shrink the gap to their supervised counterparts, it has become increasingly important to characterize their robustness properties and gain a more holistic understanding.
+The aim of this work is twofold: characterizing the robustness of high performing SSL methods and investigating approaches for improved semantic focus via a class of augmentations called background augmentations.

+We conduct a systematic, comprehensive investigation of the robustness properties of SSL methods as well as the impact of background augmentations in improving semantic focus across \textit{a}) a spectrum of high performing SSL methods, \textit{b}) training durations, \textit{c}) three variants of background augmentations, \textit{d}) different foreground extraction methods used in background augmentations, and \textit{e}) a wide range of downstream data sets and tasks, including 17 distribution shift settings.